-In some areas the new law has liberated the market, and I have heard reports of a frenzy of transactions.
-I’ll cover this in a follow up article.
+In some areas the new law has liberated the market, for example in Barcelona’s Barceloneta beachfront district, and I have heard reports of a frenzy of transactions as a result.

 The new law also makes it possible to refurbish homes in the “zone of special protection” (servidumbre de protección) close to the seafront, though new building and extensions are still forbidden.
 So owners of homes on the prime land closest to the seafront – some of the most sought-after locations in Spain – can now invest in upgrading their properties, which before they were forbidden from doing (only minor repairs were allowed).
 Better, refurbished homes should mean higher prices and a more attractive coastline.